RomanHargrave/bitwarden-rs-nginx-docker/README.md

 ### Logging and Log Rotation

 Logrotate is installed and configured to look for certbot and NginX logs in their subdirectories beneath `/data`.
 NginX log files are rotated on a weekly basis with three weeks of history retained.
-Certbot logs are rotated on a monthly basis with twelve monnths of history retained.
+Certbot logs are rotated on a monthly basis with twelve months of history retained.

 bitwarden\_rs output is not logged; however, it (as of writing) has no meaningful output and is more or less silent when `ROCKET_ENV` is